 Border towns in Mexico face unique challenges of population growth, narco- and human-trafficking, gang violence, environmental pollution, and immigration issues that have impacted communities over the past 30 years.
-Over the same time, maquiladoras or assembly plants were established by many US, Canadian, Japanese, and European companies to take advantage of the strong work ethic, low wages, and accessible transportation available along the US border.
-Begun in the mid-1960s, maquiladoras have grown significantly and contribute to the competitiveness of global companies as well as the Mexican economy.
+Over the same time, maquiladoras or assembly plants were established by many US, Canadian, Japanese, and European companies to take advantage of the strong work ethic, low wages, automotive, technology, medical, and other industries, and today employ over a million people in more than 3000 maquiladoras.and accessible transportation available along the US border.
+Begun in the mid-1960s, maquiladoras have grown significantly and contribute to the competitiveness of global companies as well as the Mexican economy. automotive, technology, medical, and other industries, and today employ over a million people in more than 3000 maquiladoras.
 Companies vary in their product focus from automotive, technology, medical, and other industries, and today employ over a million people in more than 3000 maquiladoras.

 Given the many challenges in Ciudad Juárez, Tijuana, Matamoros, and other US-Mexico border towns, the time has come to increase the support employees face in response to trauma, increased family violence, and stress and other challenges faced by workforces in Mexico and around the world.
 The NOM-035 regulations will help quantify traumatic experiences and psycho/social risks, and workplace-based employee can address many of the identified risks.